Off-shell phase diagram of BPS black holes in AdS$_5$: Off-shell free energy of BPS black holes

 \subsubsection{Four derivative case}

-In this subsection, we try to obtain the off-shell free energy of BPS black holes, which follow from analysis in section-(\ref{2d}), and in addition contain the the four-derivative corrected BPS charges.
+In this subsection, we obtain the off-shell free energy of BPS black holes, which follow from the analysis in section-(\ref{2d}), and in addition contain the four-derivative corrected BPS charges.
 The corrected charges and the entropy with higher derivative corrections and in the BPS limit, were obtained from the on-shell action in~\cite{Cassani_2022}.
 There are of course various ways to arrive at the BPS limit and we summarise the relations obtained in~\cite{Cassani_2022}.

 In addition, the constraint in eqn. (\ref{eqn:chargeconstraint}) receives corrections depending on $\alpha,\lambda_1, \lambda_2$~\cite{Cassani_2022}.
 The zeroth-order terms in $\alpha$ of the above expressions agree with the BPS limit of entropy and the charges given in the case of two-derivative quantities in section-(\ref{2d}), as expected.
-The above quantities also satisfy the supersymmetry relation $E^* = 2g J^* + 3Q^* $~\cite{Cassani_2022}.\\
+The above quantities also satisfy the supersymmetry relation $E^* = 2 J^* + 3Q^* $~\cite{Cassani_2022}.\\

-In the present work, we once again concentrate on the benchmark case $\varphi'=0$, but the analysis can be done for more generation values of $\varphi'$.
-In the present case, we do not have to start from first principles, as the master formula for off-shell BPS free energy was already arrived at in terms of BPS charges in eqn. (\ref{fbps1}).
+In the present work, we once again concentrate on the benchmark case $\varphi'=0$, but the analysis can be done for more general values of $\varphi'$ also.
+We can now directly use the master formula for off-shell BPS free energy arrived at in terms of BPS charges in eqn. (\ref{fbps1}).
 Thus, using the above corrected quantities of eqns. (\ref{QfromI}), (\ref{QfromI1}) and (\ref{QfromI2}) in eqn. (\ref{fbps1}), the off-shell free energy of BPS black holes in the four-derivative case can be computed to be

 where $F_{0}(a,\tau)$ is the two-derivative off-shell BPS free energy given in eqn. (\ref{Fbps}), where we have to set $\varphi'=0$.
 The free energy is plotted in figure-(\ref{fig31}) for three different temperatures.
 Since the BPS temperature for two and four derivative cases is same, the effect of four derivative terms on the free energy curves can be traced. \\